Classification: Full-Time, Exempt

-- Bachelor’s degree in accounting or Master’s degree in A Bachelor’s or Advanced degree in another business discipline may qualify if it includes enough accounting credits to qualify for the CPA exam.
+- Bachelor’s degree in accounting or Master’s degree in A Bachelor’s or Advanced degree in another business discipline may qualify if it includes enough accounting credits to qualify for the CPA exam, JD, MST, or EA.

-- Frequent same day travel for work at client’s offices, meetings, and seminars using a personal
+- Occasional same day travel for meetings at client offices and seminars, using a personal vehicle.

-- Occasional overtime work required throughout the Overtime and Saturday work may be required from mid-January through end of April as well as other times throughout the year depending on client needs.
+- Occasional overtime work required throughout the year.
+Overtime and Saturday work may be required from early February through mid-April and during September-October in order to meet tax deadlines.
+Additional overtime may be required at other times throughout the year in order to meet client needs.

-This job description does not list all the duties of the job.
-You may be asked by partners or managers to perform other instructions and duties.
-You will be evaluated in part based upon your performance of the tasks listed in this job description.
+The job description does not list all duties of the position.
+The Tax Manager may be asked by partners/tax director to perform other duties.
+The incumbent will be evaluated based on his/her performance of the tasks as listed in this job description.

 Management has the right to revise this job description at any time.
-The job description is not a contract for employment, and either you or the employer may terminate employment at any time, for any reason.
+The job description is not a contract for employment and the firm, or the Tax Manager may terminate employment at any time, for any reason.